top of page

 Anthropomorphism

-Human-like animals goes all the way back to Aesop's fables, thousands of years ago.
-And this trope was used in the same way we often it today.
-From Alice and Wonderland to George Orwell's Animal Farm, talking animals are often used as a parable or social/political satire.
+Humanising animals goes back to Aesop's fables, thousands of years ago.
+And this trope was used in the same way we often use it today.
+From Alice and Wonderland to George Orwell's Animal Farm, talking animals are used as a parable or social/political satire.

 Pierre Boulle's original intentions were to use the world of the apes as a parable on the relationship of man and animal, science and evolution.